codeartisticninja/mothballed/README.md

 Mothballed
 ==========
-A showcase of abandoned projects..
+A showcase of abandoned games..

 Made by [codeartistic.ninja](http://the.codeartistic.ninja/)